vramana/blog/_posts/2016-01-13-codemods-path-to-painless-updgrade-in-ember.md

 I wanted to handle this case too in my codemod.

-Although it may feel a bit overkill, this problem helped me understand that I knew nothing about jscodeshift.
+Although it may feel a bit overkill, this problem helped me understand that I still had a lot to learn about jscodeshift.
 I went and read a lot of examples and jscodeshift's source to get understand how I can solve this problem.
 At the end, I got a few insights on how to write a codemod which is I want to share with you in this blog post.

 ### Solution (Attempt 1)